Category Archives: dams

 Water-releasing structure: Components of dams

 Mainly, the components of dams that allow water to flow downstream are known as the water-releasing structure.
-Generally, these dam components are technically known as the dam’s spillways.
-Generally, the spillway’s mechanism allows for controlled water volume.
+These dam components are technically known as the dam’s spillways.
+The spillway’s mechanism allows for controlled water volume.
 A spillway contains the following components.

 • Galleries